afombravo/2FAST2Q/README.md

 `--fn` | Specify an output compiled file name (default is called compiled).
 `--v` | Adds progress bars (default is enabled).
 `--m` | The number of allowed mismatches per feature (default = 1).
 When in extract + Count mode, this parameter is ignored as all different sequences are returned.
-`--ph` | Minimal Phred-score (default=30).
+`--ph` | The used format is Sanger ASCII 33 up to the character 94: 0x21 (lowest quality; '!' in ASCII) to 0x7e (highest quality; '~' in ASCII).
-`--st` | The start position of the feature within the read (default = 0, meaning the sequenced feature is located at the first position of the read sequence)).
+`--st` | The start position of the feature within the read (default = 0, meaning the sequenced feature is located at the first position of the read sequence).
 This parameter is ignored when using sequence searches with known delimiting sequences.
 `--l` | The length of the feature in bp (default = 20).
 It is only used when not using dual sequence search.
 `--us` | Upstream search sequence.
+This will return any --l X sequence downstream of the input sequence.
 `--ds` | Downstream search sequence.
+This will return any --l X sequence upwnstream of the input sequence.
-`--msu` | Mismatches allowed in the upstream sequence.
+`--msu` | Upstream search sequence delimiting search sequence mismatches (default is 0).
-`--msd` | Mismatches allowed in the downstream sequence.
+`--msd` | Downstream search sequence delimiting search sequence mismatches (default is 0).
 `--qsu` | Minimal Phred-score (default=30) in the upstream search sequence.
 `--qsd` | Minimal Phred-score (default=30) in the downstream search sequence.
 `--mo` | Running Mode (default=C) [Counter (C) / Extractor + Counter (EC)].